goblint/gobcron/README.md

 systemctl --user start gobcron.timer systemctl --user list-timers
 ```
-- you can manually trigger the gobcron job by
+- you can manually trigger the gobcron job by ```systemctl --user start gobcron``` or schedule a one-time run with
 ```
-systemd-run --user --on-calendar="2025-01-30 20:01:35" cd gobcron;bin/run.sh
+systemd-run --user --on-calendar="2025-01-30 20:01:35" bash -c "cd gobcron;bin/run.sh"
-systemctl --user start gobcron
 ```

 ## Legacy: Anchoring in the crontab